 Certificateholders, who are GCC Persons (as defined below) and Resident (as defined below) in Saudi Arabia are not subject to any Saudi Arabian corporate income tax, whether by WHT or direct assessment in respect of any profit payment received or gain realised in respect of the Trust Certificates.
 However, such resident GCC persons who are Certificateholders will be subject to zakat in respect of any profit payments received under the Trust Certificates.
-Additionally, the ZATCA does not allow an investment in the Trust Certificates to be deducted from the zakat base of such a Certificateholder, as stipulated under the Executive Regulation for the Collection of Zakat that applies to fiscal years from and after 1-1-2019.
+Additionally, the GAZT does not allow an investment in the Trust Certificates to be deducted from the zakat base of such a Certificateholder, as stipulated under Ministerial Resolution No. 1005 dated 15 May 2007.